 Step 1.
 Earn Your Registered Nurse Degree

-Becoming an aesthetic/cosmetic nurse begins with a registered nurse degree, and that can be gained through either a two-year Associate’s Degree in Nursing (ADN) or a four-year Bachelor of Science in Nursing (BSN) degree.
+Becoming an aesthetic/cosmetic nurse begins with a registered nurse degree, which you can earn through either a two-year associate’s degree in nursing (ADN) or a four-year bachelor of science in nursing (BSN) degree.

-Some nurses decide to go beyond the BSN and earn their Master of Science in Nursing in keeping with the national push for nurses to advance their careers by earning advanced degrees.
+Some nurses decide to go beyond the BSN and earn their master of science in nursing in keeping with the national push for advanced practice nurses.

 Step 2.
 Pass the NCLEX-RN

-Once a nurse has earned their RN degree from an accredited nursing program they will need to pass the NCLEX-RN exam to become licensed in their state.
+Once you've earned your RN degree from an accredited nursing program, you'll then need to pass the NCLEX-RN exam to become licensed by one or more states.

 Step 3.
 Gain Experience

-Spend at least 2 years working in core competencies with a board-certified physician in Plastic/Aesthetic Surgery, Dermatology, Facial Plastic Surgery or Ophthalmology
+You’ll need to spend at least two years working in core competencies with a board-certified physician in plastic/aesthetic/cosmetic surgery, dermatology, facial plastic surgery, or ophthalmology.

 Step 4.
 Earn a Certified Aesthetic Nurse Specialist Credential

-In order to position yourself to be eligible for the most desirable aesthetic/cosmetic nurse positions it is a good idea to earn a Certified Aesthetic Nurse Specialist credential through the Plastic Surgical Nursing Certification Board.
+To position yourself for the best aesthetic/cosmetic nurse jobs, consider earning the Certified Aesthetic Nurse Specialist credential through the Plastic Surgical Nursing Certification Board.